 These are some of the best of the core body-weight moves to flatten your belly and strengthen your back all without the hassle of changing into workout clothes or getting super sweaty.
-Try to do these exercises 3 times a week and mix in your cardio before or after work for real results.
+Try this quick ab workout when you’re short on time but want great results!

 - Begin in a plank position with hands below shoulders, legs long and abdominals tight so your body is in a straight line.